 Tips for safe tunnel driving

-The potential for being caught inside a tunnel, or even underpasses, due to an accident or breakdown underscores the importance of adhering to specific traffic regulations.
+The potential for being caught inside a tunnel, or even underpasses, due to an accident or breakdown highlights the importance of adhering to specific traffic regulations.
 These encompass prohibitions against stopping, parking, reversing, and changing direction.
 Here are some vital insights to consider:

-Overtaking Restrictions
+Overtaking restrictions

 Overtaking within tunnels, underpasses, or road sections marked with the “Tunnel” sign (S-5) is only permitted when multiple lanes are available for the intended direction of travel.

-Entrance Precautions
+Entrance precautions

 Special attention should be given before entering a tunnel.
 If a red traffic light is illuminated at the tunnel entrance, entry is prohibited.
 Similarly, if traffic is halted within the tunnel, signaling an emergency, drivers must halt before entry, activate hazard lights, and alert others from behind.

-Brake Wisely
+Brake wisely

 Tunnels often feature road surfaces with reduced traction compared to open roads.
 This can extend braking distances, necessitating a greater following distance.

-Lighting and Visibility
+Lighting and visibility

 If traffic starts to halt within a tunnel, drivers must leave a safe gap from the preceding vehicle.
 Activate hazard lights, switch off the engine, and maintain position lights.

-Guard Against the Wind
+Guard against the wind

 Exiting a tunnel might subject drivers to the “screen effect,” causing lateral displacement due to wind gusts.
 To counter this, grip the steering wheel firmly and slightly turn the wheels against the wind direction.